 The new study shows that advertisers who apply both technical and organisational best practices get better results.
 In fact, organisationally mature brands are seeing 1.5 times greater cost benefits and up to 2.5 times the impact on revenue from their data-driven marketing efforts than low-maturity marketing organisations.

-4. Sustainable improvements require organisational best practices – but some quick data-driven wins are possible.
+4. Sustainable improvements require organizational best practices – but some quick data-driven wins are possible.

 The BCG research indicates that before scaling up, marketers need to create momentum by systematically testing, learning, and showing clear value to senior stakeholders.